 The Rules of Procedure for Sample and Data Processing (GOPDV) in the DZL regulates the handling of clinical and patient-derived research data within the DZL.
 DZL members, their cooperation partners and external researchers can use the data contained according to a regulated procedure.
 The ownership of the data remains with the local data-collecting agencies and biobanks as well as (image) databases.

 The use of (image) data and biomaterials from the DZL DWH must be requested upon written application.
 Basic requirements for the approval of an application are a defined scientific project sketch and the valid vote of the local ethics committee.
 The steering committee decides on the approval and procedure in a multi-stage process (see GOPDV § 3 (3) and Appendix 1).
 The DZL Ethics Panel provides ethical advice on the use of (image) data and samples.

 Combining the data from different lung centers requires a common ontology that contains the essential information such as phenotypes, measured data and sample data in structured form.
 This includes various annotations such as clear definitions and references to corresponding elements of other classifications such as LOINC or SNOMED-CT.
-DZL Data Management develops these with the help of the expertise of all sites.
-The Metadata Management is implemented in the Collaborative Metadata Repository (CoMetaR) as platform for creating, editing, and visualizing a common ontology.
-The conceptual structure, including annotations, specialized in pulmonary diseases can be viewed and searched at any time at https://data.dzl.de/cometar/web/.
-In addition, a function is planned that allows a targeted discussion of individual sections of the ontology.
+DZL Data Management develops these with the help of the expertise of all sites and disease areas.
+The metadata management is implemented in the Collaborative Metadata Repository (CoMetaR) as platform for creating, editing, and visualizing a common ontology.
+The lung reasearch specific concept tree including annotations can be viewed and browsed via the DZL CoMetaR online portal.
 Trained personnel, such as medical documentaries, can also participate in the editing process.
 If you are interested, please contact the DZL Central Data Management.